 According to Sesame Street in Communities, the term “community violence” is used to describe public violence.
 It may refer to school shootings and acts of terrorism, but it also refers to violence that happens in one’s neighborhood.
 Parents, caregivers, and providers can use Sesame Street’s Community & Gun Violence resources and activities to help little ones understand and cope with the effects of violence.
 The Resources for Providers printable is an excellent quick guide to have on hand and to share with colleagues.

 ZERO TO THREE

 Family and community violence, natural disasters, and traumatic life events touch the lives of even the youngest children.
-Even when families are not directly involved, they can be affected through media coverage of frightening images and feel a heightened sense of vulnerability and stress.
+Even when families are not directly involved, they can be affected by media coverage of frightening images and feel a heightened sense of vulnerability and stress.
 Online resources provided by ZERO TO THREE help adults meet the unique needs of infants and young children in addressing the effects of trauma in the aftermath of violence.
 Their Supporting Families: Young Children and Gun Violence page is available in both English and Spanish.

 Child psychologist and ZERO TO THREE Board Member Dr. Chandra Gosh Ippen published Once I Was Very, Very Scared to help children and grown-ups (caregivers, teachers, and early childhood professionals) understand how stress can affect children and ways to help them.
 Watch and share!